 Bill is an attorney in private practice in Denver, representing mostly small businesses and individuals on transactional matters.
 Many of his clients are restaurants and specialty food producers.
 His family came to Colorado in the 1800s, and he is dedicated to keeping government open and honest for the next generation.

-Jenna is Deputy Legal Counsel to Governor John Hickenlooper.
-Previously, she was an associate at Arnold & Porter LLP in Denver, and a judicial law clerk for Justice Monica Márquez of the Colorado Supreme Court.
-Jenna is a graduate of Cornell University and the University of Michigan Law School.
+Jenna is Deputy Legal Counsel to Governor Jared Polis.
+She is passionate about voting rights and thrilled to be working with Common Cause.
+Previously, she was Deputy Legal Counsel to Governor John Hickenlooper, an associate at Arnold & Porter LLP, and a judicial law clerk for Justice Monica Márquez of the Colorado Supreme Court.

 Robert works for a web-based business training and coaching program where he helps athletes, business owners, executives, and other senior managers with strategic planning and brand direction.
 Robert believes that everyone should have a voice when it comes to being involved in their community, including having the opportunity to vote.
 He is a graduate of the University of Colorado at Boulder.